TheCrazyGM/claim-rewards/README.md

 - `claim-hive`: Claim Hive blockchain rewards (HIVE, HBD, VESTS)

+This repository provides two ways to use the tool, depending on your needs:

+- A standalone script (`standalone/claim-rewards.py`) that can be run directly without installation.
+- A modular package under `src/claim_rewards` for importing into other Python projects.

 ## Features

 - Claim rewards for multiple accounts using a single posting key